Infection with multi-organ system involvement. It has, for the sake of precision most ignore, the following syndromes:

 - and use of hydrocortisone only in children with suspected or proven "absolute"' adrenal insufficiency (2C)."

 Not a beta-lactam and a quinolone.
-I kept this in strikethrough as there is now a study to show all cause 28 day mortality is decreased with the combination of a beta-lactam and a quinolone.
+I kept this in strike-through as there is now a study to show all-cause 28-day mortality is decreased with the combination of a beta-lactam and a quinolone.
 Ouch.
 I hate having to change my mind.
 One dose of gentamicin cannot hurt anyone kidneys (Pubmed) and if they are in ARF, the kidneys are protected.
 And what is better?
 A dead patient with live kidneys or a live patient with dead kidneys?
-I suppose if you are waiting for a renal transplant, the former.
+I suppose if you are waiting for a renal transplant, the former (PubMed).

 How long to treat?
 5-7 days?
-It is enough for bacteremic cellulits, pneumonia and cystitis (PubMed).
-For uncomplicated gram negative, perhaps 14 days (PubMed).
-Does NOT have to be IV as long as there is good source control.
+It is enough for bacteremic cellulitis, pneumonia, and cystitis (PubMed).

 Bacteremia, like most infections, is long term bad for you.
 People admitted with bacteremia have an increased risk of death in the next year often from cardiovascular disease (PubMed).
 But then all infections lead to an increase in vascular events.